Peggy Carter (Marvel Cinematic Universe)

-Margaret "Peggy" Carter is a fictional character in the Marvel Cinematic Universe (MCU) media franchise portrayed by Hayley Atwell, based on the Marvel Comics character of the same name.
-Carter is depicted as a British MI6 agent and member of the Strategic Scientific Reserve who became the love interest of Steve Rogers during World War II.
-Following the war, she goes on to become one of the founders of S.H.I.E.L.D., eventually serving as the Director.
+Margaret Elizabeth "Peggy" Carter, also known as Agent Carter, is a fictional character in the Marvel Cinematic Universe (MCU) media franchise portrayed by Hayley Atwell, based on the Marvel Comics character of the same name.
+Carter is depicted as a British MI6 agent and member of the Strategic Scientific Reserve who became Steve Rogers's love interest during World War II.
+Following the war, she became one of the founders of S.H.I.E.L.D., eventually serving as the Director.
 Atwell has received critical praise for her depiction of the character.

 As of 2024, the character has appeared in five films, as well as the short film Agent Carter (2013), the second season of Agents of S.H.I.E.L.D., and her own television series Agent Carter (2015–2016).

-Alternate versions of the character named Captain Carter appear in the animated series What If...?
-(2021–present) and the film Doctor Strange in the Multiverse of Madness (2022).
-What If...?'s Carter receives the Super Soldier Serum instead of Rogers, and is later recruited by the Watcher to join the Guardians of the Multiverse in the battle against an alternate version of Ultron.
+Alternate versions of the character, including Captain Carter, appear in the animated series What If...?
+(2021–2024) and the film Doctor Strange in the Multiverse of Madness (2022).
+What If...?'s Carter receives the Super Soldier Serum instead of Rogers.
+She is recruited by The Watcher to join the Guardians of the Multiverse.
 Multiverse of Madness's Captain Carter, also a supersoldier, is a member of the Illuminati from a reality called Earth-838.

 Concept and creation

-The character debuted in a single panel (and unnamed) as a wartime love interest of Captain America in Tales of Suspense #75 (March 1966), and then receiving a name in #77 (May 1966).
+Peggy Carter debuted in a single panel (at the time the character was unnamed) as a wartime love interest of Captain America in Tales of Suspense #75 (March 1966), and then being named in #77 (May 1966).
 She was created by writer Stan Lee and artist Jack Kirby.

 Hayley Atwell was cast in the role of Peggy Carter for Captain America: The First Avenger in April 2010.
 Atwell expressed interest in reprising the role for Agent Carter in October 2013; ABC Entertainment president Paul Lee confirmed her involvement in the project in January 2014.
-Gabriella Graves portrays a young Carter in the television series Agent Carter through flashbacks.

 Regarding her preparation for the role, Atwell said, "I'm training at the moment six days a week to make her a bit more military and make it convincing that I could kick butt."
 On taking up the role of Carter, Atwell said "the main reason I did Captain America was because I wanted to get out of my own head and stop taking my work so seriously".
 Captain America: The First Avenger screenwriter Christopher Markus said the film "takes place in the 40s, there weren't too many women in areas of authority at that point, and we wanted her to essentially be the most capable person on the screen at that time".